ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 Cool.
 We don't have a module to hijack this time.
 What do we have?
 Correct! **A library**.
 Actually, libraries are modules too.
 But, the main difference between them is you can call libraries from anywhere.

 Let's make it more clear.
-I want you to think about module example we did.
+I want you to think about the module example we did.
 Can we call **b** module from outside of the project folder?
 Yeah, probably.
-But we had to move this project folder to where we want to call **b** module.
-Furthermore, if we go to parent directory of **test-project** directory, we will not be able to call **b** module.
+But we had to move this project folder to where we wanted to call **b** module.
+Furthermore, if we go to parent directory of **test-project** directory, we will not be able to call **b** module from.
 If we want to call it from parent directory, we must add one more **__init__.py** file.

 It will look like this: